Tiaaam/GuessMaster/docs/Architecture_Significant_Requirements.md

 With one of them not working GuessMaster cannot be played. (high business value)

 ### Modifiability (in our case: settings):
-- gamemode modifications (e.g. time to answers, amount of rounds ...)
+- gamemode modifications (e.g. time to answer, amount of rounds ...)

 Important for user satisfaction.
 Standard values probably aren´t optimal for everyone, players might stop guessing. (high business value)